tee-vee/strace-parser/README.md

 I recommend using `strace -fttTyyy -s 1024` as default flags to use.

-**NOTE**: Because this tools slows down the target system, prefer to use it in a reproduced testing environment, rather than on the customer's infrastructure.
+**NOTE**: Because `strace` may slow down the target system by up to 10x, it is not recommended for use in a production environment except as a last resort.
+See [this article](http://www.brendangregg.com/blog/2014-05-11/strace-wow-much-syscall.html) for more information on the performance impacts of `strace`.

 ## Building